aprescott/breakingbad.js/README.md

 ## Host-free version

 Use the contents of `bookmarklet.js` as the URL of a bookmarklet.
 Make sure to put `javascript:` in front of it.
 It won't rely on any external server, but you won't get any changes if the script updates.

+# Thanks

+Almost all the functionality of this rests basically on [James Padolsey](http://james.padolsey.com)'s [find and replace library](https://github.com/padolsey/findAndReplaceDOMText).